 Does Vinyl Flooring Fade in the Sun?
-(6 Ways to Prevent From Fading)
+(6 Best Ways to Prevent From Fading)

 Today, vinyl floors are among the most durable and water-resistant flooring options.
-But a question that most people with vinyl floors or vinyl-floor enthusiasts ask now and then, especially when they want to install it in their homes, does the vinyl flooring fade in the sun.
+But a question that most people with vinyl floors ask now and then is “Does the vinyl flooring fade in the sun?”.
+Or is there a chance it might lose its vibrant appeal over time?

-Further, some detergents or cleaners with chemical contents may cause discoloring to your excellent vinyl flooring.
-Therefore, you will need to use the correct cleaners when cleaning the vinyl floors in your home.
+Plus, some detergents or cleaners with chemical contents may also cause discoloring to your vinyl flooring.
+Thus, you will need to use the correct cleaners when cleaning the vinyl floors in your home.

 How To Prevent Your Vinyl Flooring from Fading?